ludvikkristoffersen/lock-and-key/README.md

 pip install --upgrade --force-reinstall Pillow
 ```
 ## Usage
-Executable installation?
+- Executable installation?
 Launch the executable file.
-Manual installation?
+- Manual installation?
 Start the password manager:
 ```
 python3 lock-and-key.py
 ```
-Login by providing MySQL server IP address and MySQL user credentials, and you are good to go!
+1. Login by providing MySQL server IP address and MySQL user credentials, and you are good to go!
+2. Create a user account to begin using the password manager!